 A fast and hearty weeknight vegan mushroom ramen bowl, Speedy Miso Spinach Mushroom Ramen Bowls are packed with ginger, garlic, shiitake mushrooms and oodles of soba noodles! optionally gluten free

 Busy weekdays call for fast dinners.
 If I can get it all into one pot, even better.

 But not every weeknight is like that for Rob and I. Sometimes I cook a more involved recipe but generally try to keep even that under one hour.

-This speedy mushroom ramen bowl helps me accomplish two things.
+These speedy mushroom ramen bowls helps me accomplish two things.
 Dinner is ready in under 30 minutes, and clean-up is a snap.

 At its most basic, vegan ramen is a noodle-filled bowl full of both.
 The noodles vary as widely as the broth base.
 Some ramen broth recipes require hours to prepare properly, but I tend to stick to the quicker variety and simply add miso to the broth.

 A miso base my favorite ramen base because not only is it plant-based, but it imparts umami and earthy flavors to the overall recipe.
 A noodle bowl at its finest!